whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 [^11]: Singer, P. (2011). _[The Expanding Circle: Ethics, Evolution, and Moral Progress](https://press.princeton.edu/books/paperback/9780691150697/the-expanding-circle)_.
 Princeton University Press.
 [^12]: Cf. Williams, E. G. (2015).
 [The Possibility of an Ongoing Moral Catastrophe](https://link.springer.com/article/10.1007/s10677-015-9567-7). _Ethical Theory and Moral Practice_, 18(5): 971–982.
-[^13]: That is, fully informed moral agents who successfully do what they objectively ought to do.
-It would of course be no surprise if a misinformed or misguided moral agent made things worse.
-[^14]:
-    Philippa Foot famously characterized the “spellbinding force” of utilitarianism (and consequentialism more broadly) as stemming from “the rather simple thought that it can never be right to prefer a worse state of affairs to a better”.

-    Foot, P. (1985).
-[Utilitarianism and the Virtues](https://dx.doi.org/10.1093/mind/XCIV.374.196). _Mind_, 94 (374): 196–209, p.
-198.

 [^15]: The following arguments should also apply against virtue ethics approaches, if they yield non-consequentialist verdicts about what _acts_ should be done.
 [^16]: Absolutist deontologists hold such judgments to apply _no matter the consequences_.
 Moderate deontologists instead take the identified actions to be _presumptively_ wrong, and not _easily_ outweighed, but allow that this may be outweighed if a _sufficient_ amount of value was on the line.
 So, for example, a moderate deontologist might allow that it is permissible to lie in order to save someone’s life, or to kill one innocent person in order to save a million.